 How Do ISFJs Compare to Other Personality Types?

-Before we jump to comparing ISFJs and the other Myers-Briggs personality types, it’s important to highlight the fact that different personalities perceive and interpret the world through the lens of their unique preferences and cognitive functions.
+Before we jump to comparing ISFJs and the other personality types, it’s important to highlight the fact that different personalities perceive and interpret the world through the lens of their unique preferences and cognitive functions.

 In terms of preferences, ISFJs prefer Introversion, Sensing, Feeling, and Judging.
 In addition, their dominant cognitive function is Introverted Sensing, while their auxiliary function is Extraverted Feeling.
 If you want to know more about the ISFJ cognitive function stack, check our article here.